Is Lioh An Acid Or Base

 Why LiOH is a Strong Base

 Lithium hydroxide is considered a strong base because it completely dissociates in water.
-This complete dissociation means that for every mole of LiOH dissolved in water, one mole of hydroxide ions is released.
+Here's the thing — this complete dissociation means that for every mole of LiOH dissolved in water, one mole of hydroxide ions is released.
 This high degree of dissociation makes it more effective at increasing the pH of a solution compared to weak bases, which only partially dissociate.

 The strength of a base is also related to its ability to neutralize acids.
 LiOH reacts readily with acids to form lithium salts and water, effectively neutralizing the acid.
-For example, it reacts with hydrochloric acid (HCl) as follows:
+Take this: it reacts with hydrochloric acid (HCl) as follows:

 LiOH (aq) + HCl (aq) → LiCl (aq) + H₂O (l)